bmegha98/Python-Practice/README.md

  * You are given the year, and you have to write a function to check if the year is leap or not.
  * You have to print a list of all possible coordinates given by (i,j,k) on a 3D grid where the sum of i+j+k is not equal to N.
  * Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
 You are given scores.
 Store them in a list and find the score of the runner-up.
-     # Input:
+     *Input:
-The first line contains n.
+* The first line contains n.
 The second line contains an array A[] of n integers each separated by a space.
-     # Output:
+     *Output:
+* Print the runner-up score.